Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Discussion and conclusion

-A general limitation of our approach is that we disregard that one input and one output measurement belong to one mouse and we neglect individual specific effects of mice in our analysis.
-To account for that, one might have incorporated mixed effects in the growth models \citep[cf.][]{Guedj2007,Lavielle2011,Wang2014}.
-However, this would have come along with the challenge to estimate the associated parameters given the number of only two observations per mouse, particularly in light of the fact that estimation of the error parameter~$\theta_3^{(e)}$ already fails for the exponential growth model.
-Moreover, we find that the evaluations of the PDX models of each gene knockout are at least not contradictory in the sense that they share the same effect direction.
-For this reason, we omitted individual-specific effects.
+In~\cite{Kreutz2007}, a multiplicative log-normally distributed measurement error is shown to adequately capture biological variability and experimental noise for measurements which are non-negative concentrations.
+However, in our case, the variability observed in the knockout measurements did not follow a multiplicative log-normal pattern but was more consistent with an additive normal distribution.
+Therefore, we employed an additive, normally distributed error model on the modelled observable throughout this article (cf.\ Eq~\eqref{statistics:observable_error}).

-In conclusion, we showed that a dynamic model provides a more informative approach to analyse time-resolved data than a non-dynamic statistical test.
-In our application, an exponential growth model turns out to be better suited for evaluating the considered gene modification experiments of leukaemia cells than a logistic growth model.
-The exponential growth model provides reasonable results even for the smallest sample size settings.
-Therefore, this growth model can serve as a basis to optimise the experimental design of such experiments so that as few mice as necessary are used and measurement times are allocated effectively.
+In conclusion, we showed that dynamic models provide a more informative approach to analyse time-resolved data than a non-dynamic statistical test.
+In our application, both the exponential and the logistic growth models proved suitable for evaluating the considered gene modification experiments.
+The exponential growth model yielded more stable results, particularly in the presence of weak or absent effects and in small-sample settings.
+Thus, both growth models can serve as a basis to optimise the experimental design of such experiments, enabling the use of as few mice as necessary while allocating measurement times efficiently.

-\bmhead{Acknowledgements} We would like to thank Thanh Thao Bui for her valuable assistance in implementing the models.